About the Program

 After the Trip

-During Spring Quarter, program participants work on one of three committees: Social Media, Costa Rican Theme Night, or the Research Symposium.
-Each of the students takes leadership roles within their committee and assists with the other programs/projects.
+During Spring Quarter, program participants work on one of three committees: Social Media, Programs and Outreach, or the Research Symposium.
+Each students takes a leadership role within their committee and assists with the other programs/projects.
 The goal of these programs/projects is to share the knowledge and insights gained by participating in the Costa Rica Program with program stakeholders and the UCI community.
 In the past, each of these programs/projects was successful and allowed the participants to begin sharing their experiences and research.